 Example:

-Let us take an example to illustrate the Input and Output redirection in C++.
+Let's consider a scenario to demonstrate the concept of Input and Output redirection in C++.

 #include <iostream>